This post may contain affiliate links. Please see my disclosure policy for details.

 Some outfit ideas;

 - Strappy tops with your shoulders covered with a pashmina

-Read more: my complete guide on what to pack for Egypt
+Read more: a complete guide on what to pack for Egypt!

 3. Not booking your Nile cruise first

 If you’re keen on doing a bucket list Nile cruise while you’re in Egypt, it’s best to plan that first before you book the rest of your travels.